delfick/photons/docs/start/tile_animations.rst

   direction -- left or right -- default left
     The direction the text goes in

+tile_nyan
+  This also has the following options

+  user_coords -- boolean -- default false
+    If this is true, then we use the (user_x, user_y) values from the tiles to determine what to display on the tiles.
+By default we assume the tiles are in a horizontal row.

+  num_iterations -- int -- default -1
+    How many iterations before we stop. -1 means never stop

 tile_pacman
   This also has the following options